Your Opportunity for a Financial Reorganization in Utah

 Ask Us Anything

-File Today and Take Advantage of the Unique Benefits of a Chapter 13 Bankruptcy:
+Unique Benefits of a Chapter 13 Bankruptcy Filing:

 Stop foreclosure

-If your car loan is more than 30 months old or your furniture purchase is more than 1 year old, you can reduce the loan as part of your Chapter 13 plan.
-In such cases, only the value of the car or furniture is paid, not the entire loan balance.
-The interest rate is also reduced to a reasonable rate.
-If the loan is newer, we can still help out by lowering interest rates.
-When we meet with you we will explain in more detail how this works, but it generally results in significant savings if you want to keep the property.
+If your car loan is more than 30 months old or your furniture purchase is more than 1 year old, Chapter 13 bankruptcy may allow you to reduce the loan principal to the actual value of the asset.
+The interest rate can also be lowered to a reasonable rate.
+For newer loans, we can still often help by lowering interest rates.
+This can result in significant savings if you wish to retain the property.

 Keep your assets